 Federal prosecutors accuse a New Mexico woman of fraud in oil and gas royalty case

-A New Mexico businesswoman is accused of defrauding the U.S. government and two Native American tribes of taxes and royalties due to them for oil and gas that her companies extracted from federal and tribal lands
+She is accused of defrauding the U.S. government and two Native American tribes.

 ALBUQUERQUE, N.M. -- A New Mexico businesswoman is accused of defrauding the U.S. government and two Native American tribes of taxes and royalties due to them for oil and gas that her companies extracted from leased federal and tribal lands.